AdobeDocs/experience-platform.en/help/edge/identity/overview.md

 # Identity - Retrieving the Experience Cloud ID

-The Adobe Experience Platform Web SDK leverages the [Adobe Identity Service](../../identity-service/ecid.md).
+Adobe Experience Platform Web SDK leverages [Adobe Identity Service](../../identity-service/ecid.md).
 This ensures that each device has a unique identifier that is persisted on the device so activity between pages can be tied together.

 ## First party identity